-If You have used Kanban to manage Your work, that is not a continuous production at a factory, You probably have come to a complexity challenge.
+If You have used Kanban to manage Your work, which is not a continuous production at a factory, You probably have come to a complexity challenge.
 Too many cards in a column?
 Several parallel processes on the same board?
 Managing subtasks while parent task is in progress?
 All of these issues sound too familiar and to tackle them we came up with the concept of Advanced Kanban.
 An approach that helps many service and project-based companies easily manage their work.

 Quest for visualization.